-Learn more about the bachelor’s degree in Public Administration at National University.
+Learn more about the master’s degree in Strategic Communication at National University.

 Enrolling in a university is a big decision.
 That’s why our dedicated admissions team is here to guide you through the admissions process and help you find the right program for you and your career goals.

 To that end, we’ve simplified and streamlined our application process, so you can get enrolled in your program right away.
 Because we accept and review applications year round, you can begin class as soon as next month, depending on your program and location of choice.